zhengshuai1001/JiKouCompany/README.md

 Breathe.
 Take care.
 Stand still for a minute.
 What you are looking for might just be looking for you too.

 What would life be if we had no courage to attempt anything.

+Use only that which works, and take it from any place you can find it.